BRIAN J. N. DAVIS

 Saturday nights are quieter than they used to be.
 There are probably a great many factors as to why, but likely the most significant one is the era of life in which I am entrenched —someone, as yet unmarried, in their mid-30s, surrounded by friends and contemporaries who are now a decade or more into marriages and the raising of families.
 Sometimes it feels like that discrepancy creates a sort of tension —a tension more likened to the pulling of a rubber band than to animosity; two cars headed in opposite directions, whose distance between them continues to grow, regardless of desires or intentions.

-My mind is always preoccupied, obsessed even, with the building of a body of work.
+My mind is preoccupied with the building of a body of work.
 I romanticize that construction.
 I want it to be full of beautiful, crazy characters; joys and tears, great turns of phrase and embarrassingly bad ones.
 In its annals I want to house the story that changes the world, but also the story that no one cares to read.
 I want that body of work to have exciting points of interest and tourist traps, but also back alleys that only a certain kind of adventurer seeks.
 I want it full of music and stories and journals.
 Collaborations and solo adventures.
-My finest.
-My quirks.
-My flaws.

-I want my nieces and nephews (and perhaps one day, my own children), and future descendants, to know a little bit of who I am, and when the time comes, who I was.
-Not in some vain attempt at immortality, but that they might look upon my body of work and maybe, in the smallest corner, feel a bit more at home in whatever world they’re living.
+Not in some vain attempt at immortality, but that someone might look upon my body of work and maybe, in their smallest corner, feel a bit more at home in whatever world they’re living.
 I have almost nothing of this sort from the past generations of my family, and it is perhaps the one unattainable thing in this life that I don’t have that I wish I did.

 In the Mark Knopfler documentary, A Life in Songs, he closes the interview with a statement about “going home and putting on the old songs, just to see how they’re getting on.”
-This remains one of the most beautiful sentiments about creativity —as if each piece, starting from the quiet of a bedroom, eventually leaves the nest for a life of its own.
-That each piece is personified, and to sit with each over a cup of coffee now and again, does the relationship good.
+This is such a beautiful sentiment about creativity —as if each piece, starting from the quiet of a bedroom, eventually leaves the nest for a life of its own; that each piece is personified, and to sit with each over a cup of coffee now and again does the relationship good.
 It is this sentiment that allows for a wider embracing of whatever work you’ve done.
-When someone asked Nick Cave about his album, Nocturama, and about the wider public belief that it, generally, sucks (it doesn’t, but whatever), Cave simply responded that he was glad Nocturama was “still out there, causing trouble.”
+When someone asked Nick Cave about his album, Nocturama, and about the wider public belief that it generally sucks, Cave simply responded that he was glad Nocturama was “still out there, causing trouble.”